Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/application.md

 - **EXTRA_CONF_FILE**: Additional Kconfig configuration fragment files.
 - **EXTRA_DTC_OVERLAY_FILE**: Additional devicetree overlay files.
 - **EXTRA_ZEPHYR_MODULES**: Absolute paths to the additional modules.
 Click on the [+] icon to add a value.

+You can also set add:
+- **WEST ARGUMENTS**: Additional argument to west build command (affect the tasks.json)

-The environment variable values are stored in the `application/.vscode/settings.json` of your west workspace folder.
+The environment variable values and west arguments are stored in the `application/.vscode/settings.json` of your west workspace folder.